Fay3/go-rest-api/README.md

 ### Mongo Atlas
 Mongodb Atlas was decided due to the simplicity of hosting a Mongodb Cluster and ease of not having to manage the cluster

+### Tech Stack
+* As an opportunity to take this as a learning exercise I have decided to go some tech that I am new to to learn more:
+* GO
+* Fargate
+* Mongo Atalas

+however dependant on existing tech stack available which would normally be a k8s cluster migrating to k8s should be a simple task as we are using docker containers and deploy using `helm` charts:
+- Kubernetes
+- Helm

+but to go truly serverless would be:
+- AWS API Gateway (auth with token)
+- AWS Lambda
+- AWS Dynamodb

 ### SRE
 * S3 Logs with a dedicated bucket S3 Log bucket
 * ALB Access logs to S3 bucket